-The concepts of value and value functions are the key features of most of the reinforcement learning methods that we consider in this book.
+The concepts of value and value function are key to most of the reinforcement learning methods that we consider in this book.
 We take the position that value functions are important for efficient search in the space of policies.
 The use of value functions distinguishes reinforcement learning methods from evolutionary methods that search directly in policy space guided by scalar evaluations of entire policies.